chemzqm/movearound/Readme.md

 Every node as the direct children of every container would become moveable around all the containers.

-This method **should** be called every time there's container or draggable element added/removed.
+**No need** to call this method when there's container/element added/removed.

 ### unbind()